EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 The position of Myrtales within the rosids was unstable in a rbcL analysis of all angiosperms (Hilu et al. 2003).
 However, there was some support for a position sister to all other rosids except Geraniales, Vitales and Saxifragales (Zhu et al. 2007), while Wang et al. (2009) suggested that is was sister to Geraniales, the combined group being sister to all other malvids.
 See also the Dilleniales and the Saxifragales pages for further discussion on the relationships of Myrtales.

 Relationships within the order have been extensively studied by Conti et al. (1996, 1998, 1999, 2002), Sytsma et al. (1998, esp.
 2004), Clausing and Renner (2001: Melastomataceae), Schönenberger and Conti (2001, 2003: esp.
 Penaeaceae area, etc.) and Wilson et al. (2005: Myrtaceae s.l.), and the tree is based on these publications.
-The position of Combretaceae seems still to be unclear (see also Maurin et al. 2010), although Berger and Sytsma (2010) and Soltis et al. (2011), find support (in the latter case only weak) for a position sister to [Onagraceae + Lythraceae].
+The position of Combretaceae seems still to be unclear (see also Maurin et al. 2010), although Berger and Sytsma (2010)< Bell et al. (2010) and Soltis et al. (2011), find at least some support for a position sister to [Onagraceae + Lythraceae].
 Anatomy (vestured pits), some morphological features (general leaf type and insertion) and molecular data all strongly suggest that Vochysiaceae are to be included in Myrtales, but at first sight the distinctive monosymmetric spurred flowers of that family are quite unlike those of the other members of the order.

 Includes Alzateaceae, Combretaceae, Crypteroniaceae, Lythraceae, Melastomataceae, Myrtaceae, Onagraceae, Penaeaceae, Vochysiaceae.